johannesCmayer/bepl/README.md

 # bepl
-A simple video player with speed control that skips silence.
+bepl is a video player with speed control that skips silence.
 Run with ```python player.py``` in the correct environment.

 If there is silence in the video that part will be played back faster at a faster rate.
 This is additional and can be run in parrallel with speeding up the non-silent parts in the video.